r3to/leaflet-arrows/README.md

 	windlayer.layerGroup.addTo(map);
 	layerControl.addOverlay(windlayer.layerGroup, windlayer.layerName

-The 'data'-Arugment for the makeArrowLayer function should be in this style:
+The ''data'' argument for the makeArrowLayer function should be in this style:

 	{
 		'key1' : {